gospacecadet/mart/README.md

-Meteor based platform that create marketplaces where shoppers can buy from multiple vendors
+Meteor based platform that creates marketplaces where shoppers can buy from multiple vendors

 WIP